 Support is available from our staff counselling service.
-This is a confidential service and they can be contacted on 0333 212 8382, the service is available 24 hours a day, 365 days a year
+This is a confidential service and they can be contacted on 0333 212 8382, the service is available 24 hours a day, 365 days a year.
+(If you do not purchase the EAP service please provide alternative signposting details).

-14.15 Lone Working (also see the Lone Working Policy)
+15.14 Lone Working (also see the Lone Working Policy)